A-Hazzard/CelebFitLife/lib/hooks/README.md

 5. **Documentation**: Document each hook with JSDoc comments explaining its purpose, parameters, and return values.
 6. **Error Handling**: Include error handling and loading states where appropriate.
 7. **Testing**: Write unit tests for hooks using React Testing Library.
+8. **Use Refs for Cleanup Flags**: Consider using refs like `isMountedRef` to prevent state updates after unmount.
+9. **Handle Device Changes**: For media hooks, handle device changes (connect/disconnect) gracefully.
+10. **Optimize Re-renders**: Memoize return values and callback functions where appropriate.

 ## Adding New Hooks